Dillibabu390/subdomain/README.md

 # subdomain

-basic code how sobdomain take over tool works in bash Edit inside the file for your changes.
+Basic code how sobdomain take over tool works in bash/shell scripting.
+Edit inside the file for changes.